Falling for Válor: One woman left everything behind for the quiet life in Spain

 Everybody should enjoy the Tapas experience at least once on their holiday, you just can't beat chilling with a glass of wine and a tasty morsel taking in the view and watching the world go by!

-If you’re lucky enough to be here mid-September there's the Fiesta of Moors & Christians which takes place over four days with parades, live music, dancing until the madrugada and, the highlight, a re-enactment of the battle for the Alhambra complete with muskets and horses charging round the village square.
+If you’re lucky enough to be here mid-September there's the Fiesta of Moors & Christians which takes place over four days with parades, live music, dancing until the madrugada and, the highlight, a re-enactment of the battle for the Alhambra complete with muskets and horses charging around the village square.

 In December there's the expo in Ugijar showcasing all the local artisan products of the area, cheeses, honey, jamon, chorizo, chocolate and wine are all available for sampling and purchase.

-On a quieter note you can picnic next to the stream under the old roman bridge or at Cuesta Viñas where you can try the amazing naturally carbonated spring water.
+On a quieter note you can picnic next to the stream under the old Roman bridge or at Cuesta Viñas where you can try the amazing naturally carbonated spring water.
 There are also numerous local walks, many of which enter the natural park adjoining the village.
-Feel free to help yourself to the figs, pomegranites, mulberries, asparagus and almonds which grow wild along the way or simply wallow in the scent of the wild rosemary.
+Feel free to help yourself to the figs, pomegranates, mulberries, asparagus and almonds which grow wild along the way or simply wallow in the scent of the wild rosemary.